 However, some human foods can be incredibly toxic for dogs.
-So, make sure the ones you decide to use as a treat are not included on the list below
+So, make sure the ones you decide to use as a treat are not included on the list below:

-Look for low calorie treats that are high in lean protein
+Look for low-calorie treats that are high in lean protein

-Look for treats that are high in lean protein, meaning they’re lower in fat, and have a minimal amount of ingredients, meaning they shouldn't contain any hidden nasties either!
-Alternatively, you could try cooking up small pieces of lean, grilled chicken, pieces of cucumber and segments of apple (minus the pips!) as treat alternatives.
+Look for treats that are high in lean protein, meaning they’re lower in fat, and have a minimal amount of ingredients, meaning they shouldn’t contain any hidden nasties either!
+Alternatively, you could try cooking up small pieces of lean, grilled chicken, or as above, pieces of cucumber and segments of apple (minus the pips!) as treat alternatives.
 This will help with their fiber levels too!

 Use kibble from your dog’s daily allowance of food, so you’re not adding any extra calories

 If you feed your dog kibble, take a couple from their measured meal allowance out and use it throughout the day as a treat substitute!
 This is a particularly great tip for doggos already on a diet!